andylamp/stanford_fin_auto/03 - CFG and PA/01-CFG-Quiz.md

 ## Answer

+Recall from the lectures that in order to construct a right-most derivation from a given parse tree, we have to always replace the *rightmost non-terminal* symbol.
+As we know, when a non-terminal is replaced during production the introduced symbols correspond to the *children* of node `n`, in order, from the left.

+Now if we try to match, using a right-most derivation, the only that is satisfied is `Aba` as such:

+`S` → `AB` → `AbA` → `Aba`

 In my case I had the following options to choose from:

  1. `Aba`
  2. `aabAba`
  3. `aABbA`
  4. `aSB`

+Thus, based on what was described previously the correct answer is **option 1**: `Aba`

 # Question 2